So you want to be a writer?

 I love this article with essential tips for aspiring novelists.

-AND!
 Here are links for great advice from some awesome authors about writing and the publishing process.

 CAN I SEND YOU MY STORIES?